Definition: amplifiers consisting of several stages

-An amplifier chain is a sequence of several amplifiers, which can subsequently amplify some signal.
+An optical amplifier chain is a sequence of several optical amplifiers, which can subsequently amplify some signal.
 The first stage is often called the preamplifier and the last stage a power amplifier.
-Such schemes are common in electronics, but also in laser technology (as considered here), because the concept of an amplifier chain can have advantages compared with an approach where the full performance in expected from a single amplifier stage:
+Such schemes are common in electronics, but also in laser technology (as considered here) because the concept of an amplifier chain can have advantages compared with an approach where the full performance in expected from a single amplifier stage:

 - There are certain trade-offs, for example between obtaining a high saturated output power and a high gain.
-For example, a high saturated output power calls for a large mode area in the last section of the amplifier, while the preamplifier can have a better gain efficiency when the mode area is chosen small.
+For example, a high saturated output power calls for a large mode area in the last section of the amplifier, while the preamplifier can have a better gain efficiency when the effective mode area is chosen small.
 The overall performance can then be improved by splitting the amplifier into different amplifier stages which can be independently optimized.
 In ultrashort pulse amplifiers, the power amplifier may also need increased mode areas for reducing nonlinear effects.

 - The use of amplifier chains allows for a more modular approach where different performance numbers can be obtained simply by differently combining existing amplifier stages (modules).

-If you like this article, share it with your friends and colleagues, e.g. via social media:
+Share this with your friends and colleagues, e.g. via social media: